X16Community/x16-smc-bootloader/README.md

 I2C command 0x82 (reboot) to finish the update.

-The reboot command writes any buffered data to the current 64 byte page.
+The reboot command writes any buffered data to the current 64-byte page.

 What happens next differs between the bootloader versions.

-- Bootloader v1 writes the first 64 byte page to flash and enters an infinite loop.
+- Bootloader v1 writes the first 64-byte page to flash and enters an infinite loop.
 You need to power cycle the system to start the computer after the update.

 - Bootloader v2 resets the SMC using the watchdog timer.
 After the reset, execution starts with the reset vector at address 0x0000.
-When enabling update mode, this was set to jump to a function in the bootloader that writes the first 64 byte page to flash.
+When enabling update mode, this was set to jump to a function in the bootloader that writes the first 64-byte page to flash.
 The bootloader then jumps to the firmware's real reset vector, which effectively turns off the computer.

-- The "bad" bootloader v2 hangs before the watchdog reset, which results in not updating the first 64 byte page.
+- The "bad" bootloader v2 hangs before the watchdog reset, which results in the first 64-byte page not being updated.
 You can get past the problem by grounding the physical reset pin of the SMC.

 - Bootloader v3 resets the SMC using the watchdog timer.
-The first 64 byte page was already written to flash when first received.
+The first 64-byte page was already written to flash when first received.

 ### Example